 Price: around $399.
 Worth it when you're serious about the show.
 Not necessary if you're just getting started.

-Rogan's studio runs the Rode Rodecaster Pro II as their audio interface and show mixer.
+Rogan's studio runs a Rode RODECaster Pro as their audio interface and show mixer.
 This is an all-in-one podcasting console that handles up to four XLR mics, has built-in audio processing per channel, onboard recording, sound effect pads, and connects to your computer via USB as an audio interface.

-If you want the exact JRE setup and you're running a proper studio, the SM7B plus Rodecaster Pro II is the answer.
+If you want a comparable JRE-style setup and you're running a proper studio, the SM7B plus a RODECaster Pro or Rodecaster Pro II is the answer.
 If you're working from home, the simpler chain sounds just as good.

 Should You Actually Buy the SM7B?